Modal Verbs: could

 If I could go back in time, I would fix my mistakes.

-In this example, could is used to express a hypothetical situation in the past.
+In this sentence could is used in the if clause of a first conditional sentence to express a hypothetical situation in the present.

 The speaker cannot actually go back in time, but if they could, they would fix their mistakes.